-- The new English curriculum has a greater emphasis on spelling, punctuation and grammar, as well as developing vocabulary, right from key stage 1.
+- The English curriculum has a greater emphasis on spelling, punctuation and grammar, as well as developing vocabulary, right from key stage 1.

 - Phonics are taught from Early Years and there is a Phonics Tests at the end of Year 1.
 See below for a Phonics overview.

-- The new mathematics curriculum involves more rote learning of concepts such as simple and more complicated sums, and mental arithmetic.
+- The mathematics curriculum involves more rote learning of concepts such as simple and more complicated sums, and mental arithmetic.

-- An emphasis on problem solving and comprehension, allowing students to relate what they learn and to connect knowledge
+An emphasis on problem solving and comprehension, allowing students to relate what they learn and to connect knowledge.

-- Emphasis on the foundations for learning and not on the content itself so students learn to think mathematically as opposed to merely reciting formulas or procedures.
+An emphasis on the foundations for learning and not on the content itself so students learn to think mathematically as opposed to merely reciting formulas or procedures.

 - Calculators will not be introduced until the end of key stage 2 in order to encourage children to work things out in their head and on paper.